Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 Therefore, we first have to formalize the preparation and prolongation rules.
 If you have any background in linguistic or theoretical computer science, you surely learned about **context-free grammar**.
 A context-free grammar contains a set of rules to generate the strings of a formal language.
-In our case, these strings are chord progressions.
+In our case, strings are chord progressions.
 A rule will have one of the following form:

 $$A \rightarrow B$$